One year of crisis in Ukraine. Donate now.

 “It doesn’t feel real,” says 64-year-old Lydia, who is now safe in a CARE-supported refugee centre in Romania.
 “We are so thankful to the volunteers who have helped us.”
 But Lydia’s mind remains on her family who are still in Ukraine: “I think all the time about my son, I’m so worried, I can’t sleep at night … like any mother in this situation.” © Lucy Beck/CARE

-Around 17,000 people have fled Ukraine for Georgia, where CARE is providing families with vital relief items including hygiene kits, emergency contact information and access to support services.
+More than 8 million people have fled Ukraine for neighbouring countries.
+In Georgia, CARE is providing families with vital relief items including hygiene kits, emergency contact information and access to support services.
 Image © Natia Nadirashvili/CARE

 What is the situation in Ukraine?

-Ukraine has been enduring a protracted humanitarian crisis since conflict broke out eight years ago in 2014.
-The recent escalation in violence has dramatically worsened the situation.
+Ukraine has been enduring a protracted humanitarian crisis since conflict broke out nine years ago in 2014.
+The last year of violence has dramatically worsened the situation.

-The humanitarian needs in Ukraine are becoming increasingly urgent, especially for those in the East and South of the country where conflict is the most intense.
-The UN estimates that 24 million people – more than half the population – require lifesaving humanitarian support.
-More and more families are facing fear and uncertainty and being cut off from basic services such as water, electricity, medicines and food in some of the worst conflict affected areas.
-For them the situation is becoming more and more dire every day the conflict continues.
+The humanitarian needs in Ukraine remain urgent as more and more families are cut off from basic services such as water, electricity, medicines and food.
+The situation is becoming more and more dire every day the conflict continues.

 What is the situation in neighbouring countries?

-Around 20 per cent of the population of Ukraine – over 9 million people – has now fled the country.
-90 per cent of those fleeing Ukraine are women and children.
+More than 8 million people are now refugees, with 90 per cent of them women and children.
 Many of those arriving in neighbouring countries have travelled long distances with little rest and have left everything – including their male relatives – behind.

 What is CARE Australia doing to help?

-CARE is working with partner organisations in Ukraine, Georgia, Poland, Romania and Moldova, and has so far reached more than 466,000 people with support including:
+CARE is working with partner organisations in Ukraine, Georgia, Moldova, Poland and Romania, and has so far reached more than 989,000 people with support including:

 - immediate relief and aid in the form of cash, food, water, temporary shelter, blankets, medication, nappies and hygiene products to those who have lost everything.